flexbox/journey/README.md

 Our redux implementation follow the classic separation of 3 folders `actions`, `reducers` and `store`.

+**Dashboard**: open / close the search, change the step, Toggle details

 **Users**: add / remove users to the journey

 **JourneyPlanner**: all the datas realted to transport schedules.